 Despite the short-term production cuts, Samsung emphasized its commitment to the long-term growth of its semiconductor business.
 “While we have adjusted our short-term production plan, we will continue to invest in infrastructure to secure clean rooms and expand R&D expenditures to strengthen our technology leadership as we forecast solid demand in the medium and long term,” the company said in a regulatory filing.

-Plunge in Revenue and Profit
+Plunge in revenue and profit

 Samsung also revealed that its first-quarter sales likely fell by 19%, from 77.78 trillion won a year ago to 63 trillion won.
 The company has not yet disclosed its net profit figures, and more detailed results, including the performance of individual business divisions, will be provided when it releases its final earnings report later this month.